 An April 1996 sale was mentioned but must have fallen through.
 Graham Lord wrote that Hjördis tried to obstruct progress, but by 1997 the house was back on the market, and being advertised internationally.

 “It was a distressing end to her life,” Fiona Owen says.
 “She took us to see her new house in the making but her heart wasn’t in it.”
 Hjördis died before she had to move.

-Hjördis was at least able to live out her life in the Château-d’Oex chalet.
+Hjördis lived out the final months of her life in the Château-d’Oex chalet.
 “It’s the legal residence of Hjördis and the girls, and must be worth the same as the Cap Ferrat property.
 Eventually everything will be split four ways as our father wished,” David Jr told Nigel Dempster, who qualified the tone by adding that his interviewee “has never been close to his step-mother.”

 I want to be free

 Hjördis passed away in Switzerland on 24th December 1997, after suffering a stroke, two months after the death of her oldest sister, Gerda Margreta.
 She had turned 78 the previous month.
 In her last interview, for a local newspaper in mid-December, she spoke proudly about David, as ‘godfather’ of the annual International Hot Air Balloon Festival at Château-d’Oex. (‘The David Niven Cup’ was the long distance competition).

 She revealed that David was actually afraid of balloon flight, and only did it on one occasion, when filming ‘Around The World in 80 Days’.